adrianwedd/Agentic-Index/SCHEMA.md

 +---------+      +--------+      +----------+      +----------+
 ```

 The scraper collects GitHub metadata.
-Scoring modules in `score/` compute the derived fields. `inject_readme.py` then updates the README table.
+Quality metrics in `lib/quality_metrics.py` compute the derived fields.
+The CLI in `agentic_index_cli/agentic_index.py` then updates the README table.
 CI opens a pull request with refreshed data.

 See [CONTRIBUTING.md](CONTRIBUTING.md) for instructions on adding new metrics and running tests.